-FIG 7 Site put forward across Blunsdon
+FIG 7 Sites put forward across Blunsdon

 - 4.7.
-Sites that are shown in Appendix J (AECOM Report Fig 2-1 and table 2.1.1) and those identified as meeting the BENP Site Allocation Criteria for potential development are set out in the subsequent table. - 4.8.
-Following a call for sites, 9 potential sites were put forward for selection (Appendix J AECOM Report Fig 2-1 and table 2.1.1).
+Sites that are shown in the AECOM: Blunsdon East Neighbourhood Plan Site Assessment Report Report (Fig 2-1 and table 2.1.1).
+The 3 sites identified meet the BENP Site Allocation Criteria for potential development are set out in the subsequent table (FIG 8). - 4.8.
+Following a call for sites, 9 potential sites were put forward for selection (AECOM Report Fig 2-1 and table 2.1.1).
 These were put to the community in July 2018, and following analysis of feedback, 5 sites were shortlisted for further consideration.
-Various selection criteria were applied, and the process resulted in the selection of three sites for small-scale development as follows:
+Various selection criteria were applied, and the process resulted in the selection of three sites for small-scale development as follows: - 3.
+Site references made to D,and B in FIG 7 and FIG 8 have been referenced as sites 7 and 9 in the Site Assessment AECOM Report and A is referenced as site 720 in the SHELAA.

-FIG 8 Sites allocated for residential development Site Ref OS Grid Ref Location Size (ha) Potential allocation D 152902 Dinton Broadbush 0.11 2 dwellings В 148901 Blunsdon Land Ltd 1.00 9 dwellings Α 148902 Land East of Ermin St 1.00 9 dwellings
+FIG 8 Sites allocated for residential development Site Ref OS Grid Ref Location Size (ha) Potential allocation D 152902 Dinton Broadbush 0.11 approximately 2 dwellings В 148901 Blunsdon Land Ltd 1.00 approximately 9 dwellings A 148902 Land East of Ermin St 1.00 approximately 9 dwellings

 4.9.
-Appendix J contains a development brief to guide development of the three sites in a consistent and plan-led fashion, taking account of the sites' opportunities and constraints.
+Appendix J contains a development brief to guide development of the three sites in a consistent and plan-led fashion, taking account of the sites' opportunities and constraints.3

 - 4.10.The BENP area has already been subject to levels of development considerably in excess of the requirements of the Adopted Local Plan.
-Paragraph 3.26 of the SBCLP 2026 states that 'Other Villages' (of which Blunsdon is one, together with Wanborough; Chiseldon; Bishopstone and Hinton Parva; Badbury; Liddington; Hannington; Castle Eaton; and Stanton Fitzwarren), should contribute at least 100 dwellings.
+Paragraph 3.26 of the Development Plan states that 'Other Villages' (of which Blunsdon is one, together with Wanborough; Chiseldon; Bishopstone and Hinton Parva; Badbury; Liddington; Hannington; Castle Eaton; and Stanton Fitzwarren), should contribute at least 100 dwellings.

 - 4.11.Notwithstanding, 521 dwellings have already been approved within the BENP area at:

-- ◆ Hillside 65 dwellings S/13/1223 & S/17/0455
+- → Hillside 65 dwellings S/13/1223 & S/17/0455

 - ◆ Blunsdon Heights 57 dwellings S/15/0364

-- → Blunsdon Chase 69 dwellings S/14/1304
+- ◆ Blunsdon Chase 69 dwellings S/14/1304

 - ◆ Reservoir site High St 52 dwellings S/16/2034

-- → Holdcroft 54 dwellings S17/0528
+- ♦ Holdcroft 54 dwellings S17/0528

 - ◆ Golf Course 100 dwellings S/17/1032

-- ◆ Sams Lane 70 dwellings S/18/0405
+- → Sams Lane 70 dwellings S/18/0405

-- ◆ Blunsdon Land 43 dwellings S/19/0294
+- → Blunsdon Land 43 dwellings S/19/0294